Lane McCray

-Lane McCray (born April 13, 1962) is an American singer, songwriter, rapper and artist best known for fronting the Eurodance group La Bouche.
+Donald Lane McCray Jr. (born April 13, 1962) is an American singer, songwriter, rapper and artist best known for fronting the Eurodance group La Bouche.

 He was stationed at various military installations around the globe with the United States Air Force.
 As an all-around entertainer in the US, Lane performed in regional musical theater productions of West Side Story, A Chorus Line, Tom Foolery, Sophisticated Ladies and La Bohème.

 McCray left the USAF to pursue his musical career full-time.
 It was in Saarbrücken, Germany where he met Melanie Thornton (1967–2001) when they fronted the cover band Groovin' Affairs, going on to form La Bouche.

 After Thornton died in a Crossair 3597 plane crash in 2001 while promoting a re-release of her solo album Ready to Fly, McCray shied away from the limelight and took some time to mourn the death of his friend and partner.
 As of 2015, Lane (La Bouche) began working with a few different singers Dana Rayne, Timi Kullai, Sophie Cairo, Kim Sanders and Kayo Shekoni, with him as the focal point.

 In September 2019, Lane was set to release a brand new La Bouche single with subsequent tracks to follow to the release of a full-length album.

 As of 2020, McCray has embarked on a new musical journey under his own namesake "MCCRAY."
 The first release on McCray Records was entitled "Save My Life," about which he said: "There are many facets to all of us and for me there are just as many facets to my tastes in music."
 MCCRAY's latest single, entitled "I Keep Running," was released on October 1, 2021.